magento/devdocs/guides/v1.0/install-gde/install/install-cli-subcommands.md

 	php magento list

-To get help for a particular argument, enter:
+To get help for a particular command, option, or argument, enter:

 	php magento help <command>[:<option>]:<argument>